arjunmehta/multidimensional/README.md

 ```

 ### Initialize a New Instance
 To create a new MultiDimensional, create a new instance and pass in the dimensional sizes as an array.
-All values will initialize as `null`:
+By default all values will initialize as `null`:

 ```javascript
 // create a 3x3 matrix